dmlc/gluon-nlp/tools/batch/README.md

 # Updating the Docker for AWS Batch.

-You may refer to the instruction in [Docker](../docker) for more information.
+You may refer to the instruction in [GluonNLP Docker Support](../docker/README.md#ci-maintainer) for more information.

 ## Conversion Toolkits
 Following the instruction of [converting scripts](../../scripts/conversion_toolkits),